 Inhalation is the most important route of occupational exposure.

-CAREX Canada estimates that approximately 897,000 Canadians are exposed to diesel exhaust in their workplace.
+CAREX Canada estimates that approximately 966,000 Canadians are exposed to diesel exhaust in their workplace.
 The two largest industrial groups exposed are truck transportation and transit and ground passenger transportation.
-The two largest occupational groups exposed are transport truck drivers, bus drivers, subway operators and other transit operators, heavy equipment operators, and delivery and courier service drivers.
+The largest occupational groups exposed are transport truck drivers, bus drivers, subway operators and other transit operators, heavy equipment operators, and delivery and courier service drivers.

 Additional occupations that may be exposed to diesel exhaust from the use of on-road engines include bus and subway drivers, bus garage workers, trucking company workers, forklift operators, firefighters, lumberjacks, toll-booth and parking garage attendants, traffic controllers, car mechanics, taxi drivers, couriers, and other professional drivers.[1,2] Occupations with potential for exposure to non-road diesel engines include railroad workers, underground mine workers (using diesel powered equipment), forestry (loggers), and those in the marine industry.[1,2]